fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 ![](media/20230914101652.png)

-That's it, you now have an agent pool in Azure DevOps, that will automatically be updated whenever the Microsoft Hosted Runners are updated (through our image).
+That's it, you now have an agent pool in GitHub, that will automatically be updated whenever the Microsoft Hosted Runners are updated (through our image).
 Have fun!